Tropical enumeration of curves in blowups of the projective plane

-The above are Gromov-Witten invariants of the blowup of $\mathbb CP^{2}$ relative to $L_{1},L_{2}$ and $L_{3}.$ We need the Gromov-Witten invariants of $\mathbb CP^{2}$ relative to $L_{1}$ and $L_{2}$, which are the Gromov-Witten invariants of an exploded manifold $\ex A'$ with tropical part pictured below.
+The exploded manifold $\ex A'$ is in a connected family of exploded manifolds also containing the blowup of $\mathbb CP^2$ relative to $L_1$ and $L_2$.
+We need to analyze tropical curves in the tropical part of $\ex A'$, pictured in Figure \ref{tec21}.

+For calculating the contribution of a tropical curve $\gamma$ in $\totb{\ex A'}$ to Gromov--Witten invariants of $\ex A'$, vertices above the bottom boundaries of $\totb{\ex A'}$ in Figure \ref{tec21} contribute the same as the corresponding vertices in $\totb{\ex A}$.
+In particular, \begin{itemize} \item for $v$ at the interior $0$--dimensional stratum, $\ex A'\tc v=\ex A$; \item for $v$ in a $2$--dimensional stratum, $\ex A'\tc v=\ex T^2$; \item for $v$ in any interior $1$--dimensional stratum, $\ex A'\tc v$ is a refinment of $\ex T^2$, and the tropical part of the refinment map is as described in Lemma \ref{1ds}. \end{itemize}